 Show your audience you are the expert by providing information, examples, guides, or any form of content that helps your audience to clear any questions or doubts.

 This can become the perfect opportunity for you to create different lines of monetization.
-Let’s see how you can do that.

-Start monetizing your audience.
-Create sales opportunities
+Start monetizing your audience creating sales opportunities

 The process of becoming the knowledgeable source your audience needs is your opportunity to monetize your ideal customers’ interest.